Information about El Nido

-There are four tours in El Nido, namely Tours A, B, C, D, and all of them require boat trips to be experienced.
+There are four tours in El Nido, Tours A, B, C, and D, and all of them require boat trips.
 The best thing about these tours is that they are all regulated and standardized.

 One delicacy that El Nido is famous for is its bird’s nest soup.
 In fact, the name El Nido translates to “the nest” in English.
 This is made of the Balinsasayaw bird’s saliva that they form into birthing and breeding nests, found in crevices of El Nido’s limestone karsts.
 Because of how difficult it is to harvest, the delicacy is on the expensive side.

 As with the rest of the Philippines, tipping is not mandatory in El Nido.
-Most establishments would already include a service charge, but gratuities are still highly appreciated by local service crew and staff.
+Most establishments would already include a service charge, but gratuities are still highly appreciated by service crews.

 The party scene in El Nido is on the calm and quieter side, which best compliments the natural charm and small-town atmosphere here.
 Nightlife mostly begins with happy hour sessions watching the glorious sunset from the bay.
 Most drinking establishments are also found in the main town and bay.
 Head to Pukka Bar for a good dance after drinks.

 Drinking in public